-We aim to be an inclusive school and provide for equal opportunities throughout all aspects of our work and activities.
+We aim to be an inclusive Trust and provide for equal opportunities throughout all aspects of our work and activities.

-We are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.
+We are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, sex, disability, religion or belief, gender reassignment; sexual orientation; pregnancy or maternity, or socio-economic background and, in the case of staff, age.

-The Executive Leadership Team and Board of Trustees review the progress we are making to meet our duties with regard to the protected groups (race, disability, gender, gender re-assignment, age, pregnancy and maternity, marital status, religion and belief) under the Equality Act (2010).
+The Executive Leadership Team and Board of Trustees review the progress we are making to meet our duties with regard to the protected characteristics .

-Our Equality Objectives reflect the school's priorities and draw upon available data and other evidence.
+Our Equality Objectives reflect the Trust's priorities and draw upon available data and other evidence.
 Careful analysis of this is undertaken in order to ensure that we are working to achieve improved outcomes for different groups.